Zapfenkiller/USB-Userport/Host-Demo/codeblocks/README.md

 Pro: Several applications can share just this lib and thus save on code size.
 Con: Every application delivery must be bundled with the DLL.

-For debugging purposes the DLL approach is quite fine.
+For Release purposes the DLL approach is quite fine.
-BTW: Even a debud build of the application does not need a debug build of the wxWidgets.
+BTW: Even a debug build of the application does not need a debug build of the wxWidgets.
 Just a wxWidgets release build is what we want here.